UrbanCode/Deploy-docs/docs/com.udeploy.install.doc/topics/zos_using_job_monitor.md

 **Authenticating with PassTickets**

-If you do not provide a password, the plug-in uses PassTicket authentication.
+If you do not provide a password, the plug-in uses PassTickets authentication.
 You can use PassTickets authentication to eliminate the requirement to store user passwords in HCL UrbanCode Deploy.

 To configure your system to use PassTickets, complete the following steps:

-1. Activate the **RACF PTKTDATA** class if it is not already active.
+1. Activate the RACF PTKTDATA class if it is not already active.
 The following code shows sample RACF commands:

     ```
     SETROPTS GENERIC(PTKTDATA) SETROPTS CLASSACT(PTKTDATA) RACLIST(PTKTDATA)